newcontext-oss/terraform-google-instance/README.md

    - gem 'inspec', '~> 4.0'
    - gem 'kitchen-terraform', '>= 4.0.0'
 1. Edit main.tf to change syntax of metadata, at the bottom.
 See the comment.
+1. Testing (verify stage) does not pass - there seem to be problems with the inspec plugins.

 ## Authors